-The University of Dayton (UD) is a Catholic research university with around 11,000 students, both undergraduate and graduate.
+The University of Dayton (UD) is a Roman Catholic research university in Dayton, Ohio.
 Its motto is “For God and Country”.

 The seed for UD was planted in 1850 at Dewberry Farm, a 125-acre plot of vineyards, orchards and a mansion house, where St Mary’s School for Boys was founded.
 Over 150 years the school became coeducational and expanded its teaching and research facilities to become a university.
-It retains its roots in the teaching of the Society of Mary.
+It retains its roots in the teaching of the Society of Mary, whose members attempt to imitate her in their spirituality and daily work.

 The university has five academic divisions: the College of Arts and Sciences, the School of Business Administration, the School of Engineering, the School of Law and the School of Education and Health Sciences.
 Over 80 undergraduate programmes of study are offered.